 "The ongoing development with @wildlifecollege towards improved solar-powered wildlife conservation continues.
 We're pleased to announce that we have our first rolling customers!

 This means more news from different parks/wildlife organizations, learnings, and hopefully many successful anti-poaching missions to come."

 What happens if you run out of battery in the middle of nowhere?

 Nothing new.
-No matter what is powering the vehicle, when a vehicle runs out of gas or gets out of battery the situation is identical.
+No matter what is powering the vehicle, when a vehicle runs out of gas or its battery dies, the situation is identical.

-Bringing a spare battery or spare gas can, takes the same space, similar weight.
-The amount of time to hot-swap a battery or re-fuel the gas tank is also a similar procedure.
-The beauty and potential with solar-powered electric motorbikes in the bush.
-It becomes close to a renewable perpetual machine, increasing efficiency and that make sure the bikes always are running.
+Bringing a spare battery or spare gas can take up the same space, with a similar weight.
+The amount of time to hot-swap a battery or refuel the gas tank is also a similar procedure.
+The beauty and potential of solar-powered electric motorbikes in the bush is clear.
+They come close to being renewable perpetual machines, increasing efficiency and ensuring the bikes are always running.

 How does the donation work?

 A number of bikes are donated to start the project.
 Every order of a Ösa AP, Kalk AP and AP merchandise supports the project together with Southern African Wildlife College, strengthening its efforts against poaching.
 In your purchase, 3 percent of the proceeds goes directly to the project together with the SAWC.